Olanzapine, 10 mg 28 pcs

 Overdose

 Treatment.
 There is no specific antidote for olanzapine.
 Inducing vomiting is not recommended.
-Standard overdose procedures (gastric lavage, administration of activated charcoal) may be indicated.
-Co-administration of activated charcoal has been shown to reduce the bioavailability of olanzapine when taken orally to 50-60%.
-Symptomatic treatment in accordance with the clinical condition and control of vital organ functions, including treatment of arterial hypotension, circulatory disorders and maintenance of respiratory function are indicated.
-Dopamine epinephrine and other sympathomimetics that are beta-adrenoreceptor agonists should not be used as stimulation of these receptors may exacerbate arterial hypotension.
+Standard procedures for overdose may be indicated (gastric lavage, administration of activated charcoal).
+Co-administration of activated charcoal showed a decrease in the bioavailability of olanzapine when taken orally by up to 50-60%.
+Symptomatic treatment is indicated in accordance with the clinical condition and control over the functions of vital organs, including treatment of arterial hypotension, circulatory disorders and maintaining respiratory function.

 ---|---|